Sen'Derrick Marks

-Sen'Derrick Dewayne Marks (born February 23, 1987) is a former American football defensive tackle.
-He played college football at Auburn, and drafted by the Tennessee Titans in the second round of the 2009 NFL Draft.
+Sen'Derrick Dewayne Marks (born February 23, 1987) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Auburn Tigers, and was selected by the Tennessee Titans in the second round of the 2009 NFL draft.
+He also played for the Jacksonville Jaguars.

-Early years
+Early life

 Marks attended Vigor High School in Prichard, Alabama.
 He played high school football for the Wolves.

 College career

 Marks played for Auburn under head coach Tommy Tuberville from 2005 to 2008.

 On September 22, 2007, Marks recorded an interception against New Mexico State.

-On December 30, 2008, Marks announced he would forgo his senior season at Auburn and enter the 2009 NFL Draft.
+On December 30, 2008, Marks announced he would forgo his senior season at Auburn and enter the 2009 NFL draft.

 Marks finished his collegiate career with 115 total tackles, 7.5 sacks, one interception, four passes defensed, and one forced fumble.